apoorvabh/education/README.md

 # education
 Hello Students hw r u
-This is not one of a fine day.whatup
+This is one of a fine day.whatup